Sambuddy007/Soltech-Theme/README.md

 # Soltech-Theme
-Buid using HTML & CSS
+Build using HTML & CSS